 CPS will likely be in a position where they will be entrusted with your child's well-being during the CPS case.
-That person will play the central role in determining how much contact you will be able to have with your child.
+That person will play the central role in determining how many contacts you will have with your child.
 It could be that the reason you find yourself in prison is that you abused your child.
-In circumstances like those, it is less likely that you will be allowed contact with your child due to the recent history of physical harm that you caused your child.
+In circumstances like those, it is less likely that you will be allowed to contact your child due to the recent history of physical harm you caused your child.
 However, your being in prison or jail is not sufficient to cause in and of itself to keep you from seeing your child.

-If you are able to see your child then you will be able to take advantage of a few options when it comes to being able to see him or her.
-It is possible that you will be able to see your child in person but this largely depends on the rules of the facility where you are incarcerated.
-Writing letters, talking on the phone or sharing a video chat session are other options that may be available to you if the CPS caseworker allows it.
+If you can see your child, you will be able to take advantage of a few options when seeing him or her.
+You may be able to see your child in person, but this largely depends on the facility's rules where you are incarcerated.
+Writing letters, talking on the phone, or sharing a video chat session are other options that may be available to you if the CPS caseworker allows it.

-To increase the chances of your being awarded visitation with your child you can take advantage of parenting courses that are made available to you as a result of your involvement with CPS.
-These courses are intended to help you improve your parenting skills and often times focus on conflict management and things of that nature.
+To increase the chances of your being awarded visitation with your child, you can take advantage of parenting courses made available to you due to your involvement with CPS.
+These courses are intended to improve your parenting skills and focus on conflict management and things of that nature.

 What ability will you have to attend court hearings in your CPS case?

 This is the question that I receive the most from relatives of persons who are incarcerated.
-Obviously, your ability to make it to court on a daily basis is not as strong as a person who is not incarcerated.
+Obviously, your ability to make it to court daily is not as strong as a person who is not incarcerated.
 Your ability to attend these hearings will depend in large part on what Texas county you reside in.
 In some counties, a judge can issue a warrant that allows you to be taken from jail/prison to the courthouse for a hearing.
-If you have an attorney you need to let him or she knows if you want to attend the hearing.
+If you have an attorney, you need to let him or her know if you want to attend the hearing.
 My suggestion would be that you should try to attend court as frequently as possible.

-What happens in the event that there is domestic violence in the home?
+What happens if there is domestic violence in the home?

-Your children can be removed from your home by CPS even if they have not been physically harmed by the domestic violence.
+Your children can be removed from your home by CPS, even if they have not been physically harmed by domestic violence.
 Domestic violence is a safety concern.
-If you have unfortunately been put into a position where you have been the victim of domestic violence then you are not in a position to protect your children during the times where you are being abused yourself.
-In addition to actual, physical abuse, your children are at an increased risk of suffering emotional abuse if they have witnessed the domestic violence occur.
-I have seen some children attempt to help or protect a parent from harm and they are harmed as a result of interceding in that way.
+Suppose you have unfortunately been put into a position where you have been the victim of domestic violence.
+You are not in a position to protect your children when you are being abused.
+In addition to actual physical abuse, your children are at an increased risk of suffering emotional abuse if they have witnessed domestic violence occur.
+I have seen some children attempt to help or protect a parent from harm, and they are harmed as a result of interceding in that way.

 Were CPS to become involved in your life after you sought shelter in a domestic violence facility, CPS will not disclose your location to your spouse or partner.
-If you are worried that your abusive spouse will become aware of where you are living then you should speak to CPS about that.
+If you are worried that your abusive spouse will become aware of where you live, you should speak to CPS about that.